 Sommaire

 One morning, you realize you wake up tired.
-That coffee doesn't change anything.
+That coffee doesn't help.
 And that even your evenings on the couch are no longer enough to recharge your batteries.
-Ouch, what's going on?
-Welcome to perimenopause, that stage of life where hormones have fun disrupting your balance.
-Fatigue, broken sleep, mood swings: everything seems heavier.
+Ouch, what's happening?
+Welcome to perimenopause, that stage of life where hormones like to mess with your balance.
+Fatigue, broken sleep, fluctuating mood: everything seems heavier.
 But the good news is that there are simple solutions to regain your energy and finally understand what your body is trying to tell you.
 Shall we explain?
-Here we go!
+Let's go!

 Understanding the perimenopause period

-Let's start with a quick reminder of the basics: perimenopause (also called the menopausal transition) refers to the natural transition period before menopause.
+Let's start with a quick recap of the basics: premenopause (also known as perimenopause) refers to the natural transition period before menopause.
 It generally occurs between the ages of 40 and 50, sometimes earlier for some women.

-During this phase, sex hormones (estrogen and progesterone) begin to fluctuate, gradually disrupting the menstrual cycle and bodily functions.
+During this phase, sex hormones (estrogen and progesterone) begin to fluctuate, gradually disrupting the menstrual cycle and body function.
 In other words, you are not yet menopausal, but your body is slowly preparing for this stage.

-The thing is, these hormonal dysfunctions can be accompanied by physical and emotional signs… a little annoying.
-We think of:
+The thing is, these hormonal dysfunctions can be accompanied by physical and emotional signs... a little bothersome.
+We're talking about:

 - irregular periods;